Everything You Need to Know About the Warm Home Discount Scheme

 What is the Warm Home Discount scheme?

-The Warm Home Discount Scheme is a one-off discount to your electricity offered by the government.
+The Warm Home Discount Scheme is a one-off discount on your electricity offered by the government.
 These discounts are handled by your energy supplier, meaning any reductions offered will simply come off your energy bill rather than be given to you directly.

 If you pay both gas and electricity bills with your current supplier, those who are eligible can ask for the discount to be applied to your gas bill instead.
 If you’re on a prepayment meter, you can still be eligible for the discount, though it will more likely come in the form of a voucher that you can use to top up your meter.